 Joe died 10 weeks later at home with the support of hospice, cared for by his loved ones.
 Rather than running from appointment to appointment to confirm what was obvious, we were able to put his thoughtful, explicit directions into action.
 We took the time to have one more dinner at our favorite restaurant, take one more walk around Bear Lake, see one more film at our favorite theater.
 We privately said our good-byes to each other early – while we still had privacy – so there was time to amend them if there was anything important that we’d forgotten.
 Joe’s ending wasn’t perfect, but it was as good as we could make it because we’d anticipated and planned for as much as we could foresee.

 Our family was able to rally around Joe, and our friends were able to rally around us.
 We had an internal team dedicated to supporting the person dying, and a secondary circle of support committed to helping Joe’s caregivers and survivors.
 Dying isn’t a singular process.
 One person’s death shakes the foundation of many.

-Since Joe’s death, it’s become my survivor’s mission to help people plan to die well.
-I want people to die with dignity, in alignment with their values.
-I want families to survive the death of loved ones without regrets, to move forward feeling stronger and more cohesive, to be woven more firmly together because of the loss they’ve shared.
+Since Joe’s death, it’s become my mission to share my experience and to help people plan to die well, with dignity, in alignment with their values.
+I want families to survive the death of loved ones without regrets, to move forward with strength, and to be more cohesive because of the loss they’ve shared.
 My work now is to help people live well – and prepare to die well – for themselves and for those they love.